Payer Contract Management: A Complete Guide for Healthcare Organizations

 Self-funded ERISA PlansEmployer-sponsored plans where companies assume financial risk.
 Often managed by third-party administrators with customized contract terms and payment structures.

-How to optimize payer contract management in 7 steps
+How do you optimize payer contract management?

 Here’s how you can transform your approach to payer contract management from reactive to proactive, aligning it with a contract lifecycle management process that is systematic and measurable.